deepak-1530/FastPlannerOctomap/README.md

 * Fixed size euclidean distance map is computed using EDT3D Library (https://github.com/OctoMap/octomap/tree/devel/dynamicEDT3D) for collision check.
 * Fixed Size EDT map gets updated around the drone after it travels a threshold distance from the previous location at which map was updated (here threshold is 1 metres).
 * Point cloud from the RGBD sensor (RealSense D415 and D455 were tested) is downsampled using pcl_ros
+* Zero mean Gaussian noise is added on the point cloud using pcl library

 > Installing mapping dependencies
 >> sudo apt-get install ros-$DISTRO-octomap-*